JackZhouSz/NeuralMapPrior/README.md

 ## Acknowledgements

-We are grateful to the entire team at Open-MMLab for creating and maintaining an exceptional open-source software ecosystem.
+We are grateful to the entire team at OpenMMLab for creating and maintaining an exceptional open-source software ecosystem.
 We would also like to express our gratitude to the entire open-source community for their continuous support and contributions.